 The Global Health Studies Program equips its students to:

-- identify the core areas of global health such as infectious and non-communicable diseases, maternal and child health, food sovereignty, environmental health, health inequalities, and interventions;
+- understand core areas of global health such as infectious and non-communicable diseases, maternal and child health, food sovereignty, environmental health, disability studies, and health disparities;

-- draw connections between significant health problems which affect both domestic and international communities; and
+- understand how health issues affect domestic and international communities;

-- recognize the ethical challenges involved in interventions designed to improve health and health equity across cultural and geographical boundaries.
+- recognize the ethical and practical challenges involved in interventions designed to improve health and health equity across cultural and geographical boundaries.

-A total of 9 s.h. may be double-counted from other majors, minors, or certificates toward the global health studies major, excluding courses taken to satisfy GE CLAS Core requirements.
+A total of three courses may be counted from other majors, minors, or certificates toward the global health studies major, excluding courses taken to satisfy GE CLAS Core requirements.

-Students who earn the major in global health studies may not earn the certificate or the minor in global health studies.
+Students who earn the major in global health studies may not earn the minor in global health studies.

 Students who earn the major in global health studies may earn the major in interdepartmental studies as long as they select an emphasis other than the global health emphasis in the health science track.